Shivanikanodia/Shivanikanodia/README.md

 I offer experience and take ownership of solving Business Problem by conducting in depth research, and leading ML project planning and experimentation phases.
 I build and deploy Machine learning models using Python, with monitoring them for impact and inferences.

-**Skills:** Exploratory Data Analysis (EDA), SQL, Python, A/B Testing, End to End ML Model Building and monitoring using MLFLOW.
+**Skills:** Exploratory Data Analysis (EDA), SQL, Python, A/B Testing, End to End ML Model Algorithms (Random Forest, Xgboost and Logistic Regression) and ML Tracking using using MLFLOW.

 ---

 ### 🔭 What I'm Working on right now:
 - **NLP AND AI**: Performing Sentiment Analysis for Social Media Posting and Employee feedbacks.
-- **Agent Developement**: Building an Agentic Solution to Predict Employee Attrition.
+- **Agent Developement**: Building an AI Agentic Solution for Recommendation System.

 ---